Robert Hunter (lyricist): Early life

-Upon his return to Palo Alto, he was introduced to Jerry Garcia by Garcia's then-girlfriend, who had previously been in a relationship with Hunter.
+Upon his return to Palo Alto, in 1961 he was introduced to Jerry Garcia by Garcia's then-girlfriend, who had previously been in a relationship with Hunter.
 Garcia was 18 and Hunter 19.
 The duo began to perform together, spending their time in "what passed for Palo Alto's 1961 bohemian community", including a bookstore run by Roy Kepler.
 They formed a short-lived duo called "Bob and Jerry" that debuted at the graduation ceremony of the Quaker Peninsula School on May 5, 1961.
 According to McNally, the group did not last because of "Hunter's limits as a guitarist and Garcia's ravenous drive to get better," but the two remained friendly.
 Garcia became involved with bluegrass groups in the area such as the Thunder Mountain Tub Thumpers and the Wildwood Boys; Hunter sometimes played the mandolin with these groups, but was more interested in writing.
 By 1962, he had written a book, The Silver Snarling Trumpet, described by McNally as a roman à clef.
-The volume was not published; however, McNally writes that it showed Hunter's "skill at storytelling and his fantastic ear for dialogue".
+McNally writes that it shows Hunter's "skill at storytelling and his fantastic ear for dialogue".
 Recordings of folk and bluegrass bands that included Hunter and Garcia were later released on two albums – Folk Time (2016) and Before the Dead (2018).

-Around 1962, Hunter volunteered for psychedelic chemical experiments at Stanford University, research covertly sponsored by the CIA in its MKULTRA program: others participants included Ken Kesey and Allen Ginsberg.
+Around 1962, Hunter volunteered for psychedelic chemical experiments at Stanford University, research covertly sponsored by the CIA in its MKULTRA program: other participants included Ken Kesey and Allen Ginsberg.
 He was paid to take LSD, psilocybin, and mescaline, and then report on his experiences, which were creatively formative for him.
 After a friend attempted to dissuade him, he said, "It'll be fun!
 I'll take my typewriter and no telling what'll come out."
 This incident was the first substantial experience any of the Grateful Dead had with psychedelic drugs, and the creative surge he experienced would prove influential on their collective outlook.
 Around this time, Hunter was briefly involved with Scientology, and also struggled with addiction to methamphetamine and speed, which drove him to move briefly to Los Angeles and then to New Mexico.
 Some of his hallucinations later inspired his lyrics, such as those to "China Cat Sunflower".